-Your entire residence should be a refuge that’s warm and comfy in the cold months and cool and comfortable in the summer.
-However, residents in some multi-level residences find the upper floor is stubbornly hotter or colder than the main floor.
+Your entire residence should be a refuge that’s warm and toasty in the winter season and cool and comfortable in the summer.
+However, owners of some two-story homes find the upper floor is stubbornly hotter or colder than the first floor.

 This could simply be because most thermostats in a house are on the main floor, which is where people spend the greatest amount of time—in the living room, kitchen, etc.—so it makes sense to set the temperature according to how it feels on the first floor.

 However, temperature discrepancies between the upstairs and downstairs could also be because of problems with your HVAC system.
 Some of these challenges can be solved relatively quickly while others might necessitate more extensive and costly fixes.
 Here, the team at Olde Towne Heating & Air will help you determine why the upstairs of your home is hotter than downstairs, or vice versa.

 The phenomenon of the upstairs of a two-story home getting hotter than the downstairs can be chalked up to several factors.
 For starters, heat rises, so it’s natural for the second floor of a home to get hotter than the ground floor.
 Lack of insulation in the attic or roof can exacerbate this issue by permitting heat transfer from the roof into the upstairs rooms.

 Another common reason is that the air conditioning is not strong enough to cool the entire home, causing it to struggle to cool the upstairs properly.

 To fix these issues, homeowners could put in extra insulation in the attic and make sure their home has sufficient ventilation.
 If there’s a possibility the AC is the right size for the home, call an experienced HVAC company like Olde Towne Heating & Air inspect the unit.
 A skilled professional also can help find a unit that's better suited for your home if you need air conditioning installation or replacement.